 Walking through the streets of Bari means feeling the local culture, history and tradition, art and architecture, but also typical food.

 Bari city, located in Puglia Region, Southern Italy, in the old days called Barium (Latin name) has been developed on the Adriatic coastline after the Via Traiana was built.

 None knows the exact origins of the town, probably the Bronze Age or a colony of Crete.

-The Murat district, with art, culture and posh streets
+The Murat district with its posh streets

-Anyway Bari is also famous for its cultural and artistic scene.
+Bari is also famous for its cultural and artistic scene.